hoolies/JinjaRender/README.md

 # TeplateTester
-A minimalist API to generate HTML from a Jinja template and a JSON files
+A minimalist API to generate HTML from a Jinja template and a JSON file